qvissak/qvissak.github.io/README.md

 5. Install Node.js and npm (make sure PATH is set correctly, it should automatically set with install).
 Check to see if you have it by opening Git Bash and typing "node -version" and "npm -version".
 Npm should install with Node automatically.
 Node.js will be the framework for our website.

 6. In your text editor, create a file called "homepage.html" and save it in your repo directory.
 Modify it to your heart's desire.
 You'll also probably create some .js files as well as a couple .css files.
 Have fun with it.
-If you are looking for a challenge, and to properly parse your code into components and modules, look into using React, a javascript library that allows you to build and render html code within your javascript files.
+If you are looking for a challenge, and to properly parse your code into components and modules, look into using React.js, a Javascript library that allows you to build and render html code within your Javascript files; especially useful for componentizing your code for reuse and customization.

 7.